eoineoineoin/glTF_Physics/extensions/2.0/Khronos/KHR_physics_rigid_bodies/README.md

 - Two attachment frames, defining the position and orientation of the joint pivots in each object.
 - A set of limits, which restrict the relative motion of the attachment frames.
-- Optional set of drives, which can apply forces to the attachment frames.
+- An optional set of drives, which can apply forces to the attachment frames.

 The attachment frames are specified using the transforms of `node` objects; the first of which is the `node` of the `joint` object itself.
 A `joint` must have a `connectedNode` property, which is the index of the `node` which supplies the second attachment frame.
 For each of these frames, the relative transform between the `node` and the first parent `motion` (or the simulation's fixed reference frame, if no such `motion` exists) define the constraint space in that rigid body.
 In order for the joint to have any effect on the simulation, at least one of the pair of nodes or its ancestors should have `motion` properties.